 Parkwide Amphitheaters

-The last option for ceremonies within Yellowstone’s borders is any of their amphitheaters.
-These are a great option if you are looking for more privacy for your ceremony or if you are including guests, as there are less restrictions in terms of guest count requirements.
+The last option for ceremonies within Yellowstone’s borders is any of its amphitheaters.
+These are a great option if you are looking for more privacy for your ceremony or if you are including guests, as there are fewer restrictions in terms of guest count requirements.
 However, please keep in mind that you are not allowed to decorate the space in any way.

 There Are Amphitheaters Found At He Following Locations: